 That having said, consider the signals that could matter for the search queries you’re trying to rank your content for.

 It’s no secret that most people use Google.
 We do that because we expect to get the most relevant answers to our queries — and RankBrain has made this possible.
-Knowing how RankBrain works will enable you to take your content creation efforts more seriously.
-Is your content useful for your audience?
+Knowing how RankBrain works will enable you to take your content creation efforts more seriously, ultimately helping you do better than your competition.
+It compels you to ask: Is your content useful for your audience?
 Is it relevant?
 Conversational?